-- Design and Technology will be taught during our two annunal theme weeks.
+- Design and Technology will be taught during our three annunal theme weeks.
 (Please see the Curriculum Overview below)

 We encourage the development of skills, knowledge and understanding that help reception children make sense of their world as an integral part of the school’s work.
 As the reception classes are part of the Foundation Stage, we relate the development of the children’s knowledge and understanding of the world to the objectives set out in the Early Years Foundation Stage document.
 These underpin the curriculum planning for children aged three to five.
 This learning forms the foundations for later work in design and technology.
 These early experiences include asking questions about how things work, investigating and using a variety of construction kits, materials, tools and products, developing making skills and handling appropriate tools and construction materials safely and with increasing control.

 We provide a range of experiences that encourage exploration, observation, problem solving, critical thinking and discussion.
 These activities, indoors and outdoors, attract the children’s interest and curiosity.